Best things to do in Aizu Wakamatsu

 Gosankai Building Amida Temple

-Osankai at Amida Temple
+Osankai (aka Gosankai) at Amida Temple

 Visitors to Nanuka Machi often start their walk at Amida Temple located close to the train station.
 This is the resting place for many of the brave warriors of the Aizu clan who fought against government forces during the Boshin War of 1868.
 Amongst them rests Hajime Saito, a celebrated captain of the Shinsengumi – a group of elite swordsmen commissioned by the Tokugawa Shogunate before its fall.
 He was one of few who survived that great conflict.
-The three-story building in the centre of the photo above is called the Osankai, which was once part of the palace garden in Tsuruga Castle’s Honmaru.
+The three-story building in the centre of the photo above is called the Osankai (aka Gosankai), which was once part of the palace ground in Tsuruga Castle’s Honmaru.
 Following the civil war, it was moved and reconstructed here by the temple main hall in 1870.

 Nagotoya Nanokamachi